Richmond Theatre (Richmond, Virginia): Construction and opening

 After the Marshall Theatre's destruction by fire in 1862, the theatre was rebuilt later that year on the same site at 7th and Broad streets by contractors Joseph Hall and John F. Regnault at a cost of $75,000.
 The materials to build the theatre had to pass through the Union blockade during the American Civil War.
 Called the New Marshall Theatre during construction, it was referred to as simply the Marshall Theatre in the Richmond Dispatch when it opened with a production of Shakespeare's As You Like It on February 9, 1863.
 However, later in the week, advertisements for that production began calling the theatre the New Richmond Theatre.
 Eventually the theatre became known as the Richmond Theater, its name at the time it closed 33 years later.

 When the New Richmond Theatre opened, Confederate Civil War general Joseph E. Johnston described the filled to capacity theatre as full of "government clerks, soldiers, speculators, and hangers-on of every description" who were seeking "elegance and comfort in the Confederacy".
-The theatre's inauguration also featured the announcement of the winner of a poetry competition whose prize money was the substantial sum of $300.00 (equivalent to over $9,000.00 in 2024).
-Entries were submitted before the theatre opened, and the winner was announced at the theatre's opening night.
+The theatre's inauguration also featured the announcement of the winner of a poetry competition whose prize money was the substantial sum of $300.00.
+(As of March 2026 equivalent to $10,380.38) Entries were submitted before the theatre opened, and the winner was announced at the theatre's opening night.
 Poet Henry Timrod was awarded the prize, and the actor Walter Keeble read his poem, "Laureate of the Confederacy", which included the following stanza: